TI101 – Electrostatic dissipative IGP coating powder

 Processing information

-Settings designed to achieve conductivity may lead to slight shade alterations.
-To obtain optimum values in terms of electrical resistance, it is imperative to maintain a coating thickness of 60 to 80 μm.
-Due to the surface properties, only comparative measurements are possible on textured powder coatings.
+Adjusting for conductivity can lead to slight colour impairments.
+In order to obtain optimum values in terms of electrical resistance, it is essential to maintain Film thicknesses of 60 - 80 μm.
+Due to the influence of the surface, only comparative measurements can be carried out with textured powder coatings.
+The necessary Film thicknesses here are between 80 - 100 μm.

-Electrically conductive powder coatings are indicated by the code “C”.
-This appears as the 11th digit in the IGP article number, for example: 6807A70350C00.
-Currently, the following powder ranges are available with this special property:
+Electrically conductive powder coatings are labelled with the code "C".
+This applies to the 11th digit of the IGP article number, example: 6807A70350C00.